-As you can see, our definition seems to be spot on.
-However, it is incomplete.
-As in any other language, nouns in Spanish can be classified in different groups depending on their nature.
+As in any other language, nouns in Spanish can be classified into different groups depending on their nature.

-Simply put, a proper noun is a noun used to refer to a specific and unique entity.
-When we say entity, we mean people, animals, buildings, oceans, cities and so on.
+A proper noun refers to a specific and unique entity.
+When I say entity, I mean people, animals, buildings, oceans, cities, etc.

 Proper nouns are usually written in capital letters.
 Here you have some examples:

 However, this isn’t always the case in Spanish.

 Take as an example the days of the week.
 In English, you always capitalize them (i.e. Tuesday, Thursday, Sunday, etc.).

 But in Spanish, you don’t capitalize them.
 For example:

 There are a few exceptions though, mostly related to festivities like Miércoles Santo (Holy Wednesday) and Domingo de Ramos (Palm Sunday).

 The months of the year also aren’t capitalized in Spanish.

 But like the days of the week, there are also exceptions—like when the month is part of an important historical event.
 This is the case with El Levantamiento del Dos de Mayo (The Dos de Mayo Uprising).